-Bake this at 375 for about 15-20 minutes, or until set.
+Bake this at 375 for about 15 to 20 minutes or until set.

-Allow to cool completely.
+Allow the brownie layer to cool completely.

-Make your magical ganache layer by placing chocolate chips and heavy cream in a microwave safe bowl and microwaving at 30 second intervals, stirring after each, until smooth and well combined.
-Spread this on top of pudding layer.
-It will be easer to spread than you think!
+Make your magical ganache layer by placing the milk chocolate chips and heavy cream in a microwave-safe bowl.
+Microwave at 30-second intervals, stirring after each, until smooth and well combined.
+It will look like a rich chocolate sauce.

-Cover and refrigerate until chilled through, about two hours.
-Then, cut into bars and enjoy.
+Then, cut them into bars and enjoy.

 You are simply not going to believe how good these are!

-- 12 oz semi sweet chocolate chips
+- 12 oz semi-sweet chocolate chips

 - ¾ cup heavy whipping cream

-- 1 box chocolate cake mix any variety
+- 1 box chocolate cake mix

 - 2 large eggs